learning-unlimited/ESP-Website/docs/dev/contributing.rst

 Other git config you might find useful: ::

-  git config --global push.default simple # makes git only push the current branch, which is useful for not accidentally messing things up git config --global color.{ui,status,branch,diff,interactive} auto # makes various interfaces usefully colorful git config --global log.decorate true # shows branch information in `git log` by default
+  git config --global push.default simple # makes git only push the current branch, which is useful for not accidentally messing things up git config --global color.{ui,status,branch,diff,interactive,grep} auto # makes various interfaces usefully colorful git config --global log.decorate true # shows branch information in `git log` by default git config --global core.pager "less -R" git config --global pager.{status,branch,diff,show,log} true git config --global color.pager true git config --global core.editor vim # or emacs, nano, your favorite text editor, etc. git config --global grep.lineNumber true

 For normal, non-urgent features and bug fixes
 ---------------------------------------------

 The following workflow applies if you've already been added as a collaborator to the repository.
-If not, you should fork it using the button on Github, add it as a remote, and replace all of the ``git push`` steps with ``git push <remote name>``.
+If not, you should fork it using the button on Github, add it as a remote, and replace all of the ``git push``/``git push origin`` steps with ``git push remote-name``.

 From the directory ``/esp``: ::